ehildt/docpose/README.md

           toEqual: <value>      # will check TARGET for strict equality.
                                 # supported types: [string|int|float|boolean|$SYSTEM_VARS]

-      output: *DEFAULT_OUTPUT   # if outputs is a list, then output is mandatory
+      output: *DEFAULT_OUTPUT   # if source::outputs is a list, then output is mandatory
                                 # the output needs to be one of the
-                                # values which are declared in outputs
+                                # values which are declared in source::outputs

-      depends_on:               # the depends_on checks the dependency on another template
+      depends_on:               # (optional) the depends_on checks the dependency on another template
             - *KAFKA            # checks, if the kafka template is part of the composition
             - *KEYDB            # if the dependency is not fulfilled, an error is thrown
+            - $ENV_VAR          # checks if $ENV_VAR resolves to true; skips the template otherwise
+                                # $ENV_VAR is falsy if it's an empty string, 0, false
 ```

 Here is a full example of how a template composition could look like: